chrismo/rays-of-hope-staging/README.md

 - Youtube link for the Story of the Quilt

 5. Devotional Book:
-- can probably go with the book description in 'Shop' or have a link to this page in the book description in 'Purchases'
+- can probably go with the book description in 'Shop' or have a link to this page in the book description in 'Shop'
 - how the book came to be
 - found in the intro of book